-Raleigh has counseled and trained dozens of CEOs, CFOs, CMOs, and CIOs, as well as thousands of business leaders from Fortune 500 companies, representing a wide variety of enterprises, including financial services, technology, government, the armed forces, advertising, law, consumer products, non-profit, and public interest groups.
-Some of her signature presentations and seminars include “Getting to Gravitas”, “Persuasive Presentation”, “The Seven Ups of Successful Leadership”, and “Intentional Inclusivity”.
+Raleigh has counseled, coached, and trained dozens of chief executives and hundreds of business leaders from Fortune 500 companies in a wide variety of enterprises, including financial services, technology, the armed forces, advertising, law, consumer products, and non-profit.

-In her previous position as vice president and spokesperson for the New York City Marathon, Raleigh provided strategic counsel on all public affairs and press matters, directed publicity for corporate sponsors, and was instrumental in the exponential growth and development of the event.
+In her previous role as vice president and spokesperson for the New York City Marathon, Raleigh provided strategic counsel on all public affairs and press matters, directed publicity for corporate sponsors, and managed relationships with city agencies and City Hall.